Muhammadhassan1226/CICD/README.md

     Kind: Secret Text
     Scope: Global
     Secret: Generate a token at User > My Account > Security in SonarQube, and copy and paste it here.
+    ID: sonarqube( If you Change this you may need to add new ID to Jenkinsfile)

 5. Click OK.